TrellixVulnTeam/swahilipython_SCMU/Doc/library/smtplib.rst

 .. method:: SMTP.set_debuglevel(level)

    Set the debug output level.
-A value of 1 or ``True`` for *level* results in debug messages for connection and for all messages sent to and received from the server.
+A value of 1 or ``True`` for *level* results in debug messages for connection and for all messages sent to and received kutoka the server.
 A value of 2 for *level* results in these messages being timestamped.